Brennan-Clinch/Project2/Tech Analysis.md

 ![](TECHAN~1/unnamed-chunk-11-1.png)<!-- -->

 Based on the histograms, it does look like the histograms are a little symmetric (not exactly normal though) with most values of Title Polarity being close to zero.
 The share category that had the most frequency of being close to zero was `many`.
-So articles with title polarity close to zero and having shares that are more than 3800 will most likely be shared more often.
+So articles with title polarity close to zero and having shares that are more than the third quartile will most likely be shared more often.
+Articles with title polarity close to zero and having shares less than the first quartile are also shared quite often.

 # Model fitting